-4. Open Excel, click on file, navigate to the Section06 subdirectory on your network drive for this class, type in .plt into the "File name" field.
-You should see the file SBBRP1.PLT listed above this field in the large white area.
+- 4. Open Excel, click on file, navigate to the Section06 subdirectory on your network drive for this class, type in .plt into the "File name" field.
+You should see the file SBBRP1.PLT listed above this field in the large white area. - 5.
+Double click on the file name SBBRP1.PLT.
+You will then get the "TEXT IMPORT WIZARD".